Contrast-Security-OSS/docs/content/installation/service/ServiceConfig.md

 ## Load Path

-The configuration file is always called *contrast_security.yaml* no matter where it's located.
+The configuration file is titled *contrast_security.yaml* no matter where it's located.
 The Contrast Service loads the configuration YAML from the following paths in order of precedence:

 1. The current working directory (e.g., *./contrast_security.yaml*)
-2. An application specific configuration directory (e.g. *./config/contrast_security.yaml* for Ruby on Rails, *./settings/contrast_security.yaml* for Django)
+2. An application-specific configuration directory (e.g., *./config/contrast_security.yaml* for Ruby on Rails or *./settings/contrast_security.yaml* for Django)
 3. Within the server's *etc/contrast* directory (e.g., */etc/contrast/contrast_security.yaml*)
 4. Within the server's *etc* directory (e.g., */etc/contrast_security.yaml*)

 ## General Configuration Options

 The configuration YAML consists of four sections.
-The agent and service may share a common configuration file, but only some options and sections are applicable to each process.
+The agent and Service may share a common configuration file, but only some options and sections are applicable to each process.

-* `contrast`: Options for locating and communicating with the Dashboard of the Contrast interface.
-If using separate configuration files for the agents and service, the options for connecting with Contrast UI should be defined for the service.
+* `contrast`: Use the properties in this section to connect the agent to the Contrast UI.
+If you're using separate configuration files for the agents and service, you should define the options for connecting with Contrast UI for the Service.
-  * `url`: URL to connect to the Contrast application
+  * `url`: Set the URL for the Contrast UI.
-  * `api_key`: Organization's API key
+  * `api_key`: Set the API key needed to communicate with the Contrast UI.
-  * `service_key`: Service Key of Organization
+  * `service_key`: Set the service key needed to communicate with the Contrast UI.
+It is used to calculate the Authorization header.
-  * `user_name`: Username of user in TeamServer
+  * `user_name`: Set the user name used to communicate with the Contrast UI.
+It is used to calculate the Authorization header.
-* `agent`: Options for communicating between agent and the service
+* `agent`: Use the properties in this section to control the way and frequency with which the agent communicates to logs and the Contrast UI.
     * `service`:
-      * `host`: Location the agent uses to communicate with the service (e.g., localhost)
+      * `host`: Set the the hostname or IP address of the Contrast Service to which the Contrast agent should report. <br> Example: `localhost`
-      * `port`: Port the agent uses to communicate with the service (e.g., 30555)
+      * `port`: Set the the port of the Contrast Service to which the Contrast agent should report. <br> Example: `30555`
-      * `socket`: For the webserver agent only, the path of the unix socket to communicate with the web server (e.g. /run/contrast-security.sock)
+      * `socket`: For the **Webserver agent** only: If this property is defined, the Service is listening on a Unix socket at the defined path. <br> Example: */run/contrast-security.sock*
       * `logger`:
-        * `path`: Filename of the Contrast Security log file for the service (*contrast_service.log*)
+        * `path`: Set the location to which the Contrast Service saves log output.
+If no log file exists at this location, the Service creates one. <br> Example: */opt/Contrast/contrast_service.log* will create a log in the */opt/Contrast* directory.
-        * `level`: Level of logging detail for the logger (DEBUG, INFO, WARN, ERROR)
+        * `level`: Set the the log output level.
+Options are `OFF`, `FATAL`, `ERROR`, `WARN`, `INFO`, `DEBUG`, `TRACE`, and `ALL`.
-        * `progname`: Name to identify the process with the service log (Contrast Service)
+        * `progname`: Override the name of the process used in logs. <br> Example: Contrast Service
-* `server`: Information about the server on which the web application is hosted
+* `server`: Use the properties in this section to set metadata for the server hosting this agent. <br> Example: `test-server-1`
-  * `name`: Name under which to register the server in the Contrast application
+  * `name`: Override the reported server name.
-  * `environment`: Environment as which applications on this server should register themselves on the Contrast application (Development)
+  * `environment`: Override the reported server environment. <br> Example: `development`
-  * `tags`: Comma-delimited list of tags for this server
+  * `tags`: Apply a list of labels to the server.
+Labels must be formatted as a comma-delimited list. <br> Example: label1,label2,label3